 Those three that we’re importing into Caspio are the Users table, Bugs table and Comments table.
 The reason why all five tables won’t be imported is because the Filters table and the Settings table are unique to the offline application.
 We won’t be needing those two inside our web app.

 The tables we’ll import are also populated with fictitious data to show you how we can bring them into Caspio.
-And finally, we’ll show you how to import the relationships between the tables as well.

 Since you can’t import your entire Access database, forms and reports will need to be recreated in Caspio.